Fight the Fluff (Part 1): How to Improve Business Copy by Cutting the Clutter

 Becomes: Our team uses clear strategies to deliver what clients need.

-Again, what's appropriate here depends on your audience.
-For example, if you’re writing a B2B article about your tech firm’s latest product launch and the audience will be tech-savvy professionals, it might be acceptable – even necessary – to use industry jargon.
-But if you’re writing a how-to guide about that tech firm’s new product, aimed at users who may not be as tech savvy, use more ‘mainstream’ words or include brief explanations.
-Providing a glossary – such as the one I worked on with smartclip – can also be helpful and also positions your company as an expert in its field.
+Again, what's appropriate here depends on the audience.
+For example, if it’s a B2B article about a tech firm’s latest product launch and the audience will be tech-savvy professionals, it might be acceptable – even necessary – to use industry jargon.
+But if it’s a how-to guide about that tech firm’s new product, aimed at users who may not be as tech savvy, it will help to use more ‘mainstream’ words or to add brief explanations.
+Providing a glossary – such as the one I worked on with smartclip – can be helpful and also positions a company as an expert in its field.

-Common words or phrases that take up unnecessary space and dilute your message include adverbs such as ‘actually’, ‘basically’ or ‘absolutely’ and qualifiers such as ‘very’, ‘rather’, ‘quite’ or ‘really’.
+Common words or phrases that take up unnecessary space and dilute messages include adverbs such as ‘actually’, ‘basically’ or ‘absolutely’ and qualifiers such as ‘very’, ‘rather’, ‘quite’ or ‘really’.

 Phrases such as ‘in addition’, ‘a variety of’, ‘a bit’, ‘in my opinion’, ‘whether or not’, ‘in order to’, ‘at the same time as’ or ‘due to the fact that’ can often be simplified or cut with no impact on meaning.
 Other fillers include ‘that’, numerous adjectives or long noun strings.